 But essentially it came down to three things as shown on the slide.

-- The first is that, our own experience in not representative (i.e. We have personal bias based on where we’ve been born, how we’ve been raised, what culture we’ve been raised in)
+- The first is that our own experience is not representative (i.e. We have personal bias based on where we’ve been born, how we’ve been raised, what culture we’ve been raised in)

 - Secondly, the facts that we’re taught at school are quite outdated and teachers bring both outdated facts into their own personal bias to things as well.
 So, we have our own personal bias, we’re taught outdated facts through our education.